2003–04 Coupe de la Ligue

 The 2003–04 Coupe de la Ligue was the 10th edition of the French league cup competition.
 The competition was organized by the Ligue de Football Professionnel and was open to the 40 professional clubs in France that are managed by the organization.

 Monaco were the reigning champions, having defeated Sochaux 4–1 in the previous season's final.
 The previous season's finalists Sochaux returned to the final, defeating Nantes 5–4 on penalties to claim their first Coupe de la Ligue.

+First round

+The matches were contested on 23 and 24 September 2003.